joshuamaher61/toolbox/README.md

 ### Custom Shell

 Using the `docker-compose.yml` file (included) makes certain tasks easier.
-For example, opening a self-removing ZShell instance can be done lke so:
+For example, opening a self-removing ZShell instance can be done like so:

     docker compose run --rm app1